What are the benefits of SBA Loan programs?

 We have received hundreds of emails and calls from business owners confused about the SBA relief funding options available.
-One of the most prevalent questions we have been ask is, “What is the difference between the SBA EIDL and CARES Act program, and which is better?”
-Business owners also want to know what loan terms are available and if they can apply for both types of relief funding.
-Outlined below, and to the the best of our ability based on the information available, are the differences between the two programs and the broad strokes of what each entails.
+One of the most prevalent questions we have been asking is, “What is the difference between the SBA EIDL and CARES Act program, and which is better?”
+Business owners also want to know what loan terms are available and apply for both types of relief funding.
+Outlined below, and to the best of our ability based on the available information, are the differences between the two programs and the broad strokes of each entails.

 Economic Injury Disaster Loan (EIDL)

 – Must apply directly through the SBA (funds delivered by the SBA only, not us)